aavoddev/websrc/content/Plan_9/Rio_Max.md

 Maximize script & Rio patch
 ===========================

 The rio(4) manual is phrased in a way to imply that the `wctl` `move` command can take `-maxx` and `-maxy` options, but unfortunately the implementation disagrees.
 If the implementation matched the docs, aligning windows to the right or bottom edge of the screen would be very simple, so let's take a look at what needs to be fixed.
-References to code won't use line numbers as Plan 9 is a moving target in the case of the 9front fork.
+References to code won't use line numbers as Plan 9 is potentially a moving target in the case of the 9front fork.

 The area we're interested in is located in `wctl.c`.